mekkablue/ShowInterpolations/README.md

 The Value defines the color of the instance.
 You can either leave the value blank to use the default color.
 Or, you can set semicolon-separated RGB values between 0 and 1.
 If you supply a fourth value, it will be interpreted as alpha (opacity).

-### System Requirements
+### Requirements

-This plugin needs Glyphs 1.4.3 or later, running on OS X 10.7 or later.
-It has only been tested on OS X 10.9.2, though.
+The plugin needs Glyphs 1.4.3 or higher, running on OS X 10.7 or later.
+I can only test it in current OS versions, and I assume it will not work in versions of Mac OS X older than 10.7.

 ### License